+Child Safety

-Child Safety Protecting what's important to you
+Protecting what's important to you

 At Volvo Cars we look at child safety with both the car and child seat in mind, making them work together in the best way to ensure children have a safe journey.
-In 1978 we invented the world's first booster cushion for children.
+In 1978 we invented the worlds first booster cushion for children.
 This is one example of our long tradition of work with child safety at Volvo Cars.
-Today, we have a wide range of standard and optional features as well as accessories, designed with your child in mind.
+Today, we have a wide range of standard and optional features designed with your child in mind.
 Here are a few of them:

-Rearward facing child seats
+Rearward facing Child seats